mcc-us/ea/_questions/q10-qual-4-dependency.md

 Yussef is 42 and single.
 He provided all the costs of keeping up his home for the year.
 Yussef's 25-year-old son, Mohamed, lived with him the entire year.
 Mohamed worked part-time and earned only $7,100 in wages.
 Yussef provided more than one-half of his son's support.
 Can Yussef claim his son as a dependent?

 A. Yes, he can claim his son as a dependent and also file as head of household.
-B. No, he cannot claim his son as a dependent. correct
+B. No, he cannot claim his son as a dependent.
 C. He can claim his son as a qualifying relative, but he cannot claim head of household.
 D. He can claim his son only if his son is a full-time student.